-The menu folders will only be listed in a menu if there are files or folders inside them, e.g. you will not see the Linux menu entry until you copy a file to the \_ISO\LINUX folder.
+The menu folders will only be listed in a menu if there are files or folders inside them, e.g. you will not see the Linux menu entry in the Main menu until you copy a file to the \_ISO\LINUX folder.

 Main Menu folder

-\_ISO\MAINMENU folder - place iso/payload files here.
-User .mnu + payload files normally go in sub-folders (e.g. MNU) below the MAINMENU folder – these will be listed in the Main menu.
-This folder must not be deleted.
+\_ISO\MAINMENU folder - place iso/payload files here to show in the Main menu.
+User .mnu + payload files can go in sub-folders (e.g. .\MNU) below the MAINMENU folder – only the .mnu file entires will be listed in the Main menu.
+The MAINMENU folder must not be deleted.

-\_ISO\MAINMENU\ZZSubMenuAll.mnu - all Main menu sub-menu entries and the F1 ,F7 and F8 Main menu entries.
+\_ISO\MAINMENU\ZZSubMenuAll.mnu - contains all Main menu sub-menu entries and the F1 ,F7 and F8 Main menu entries.

-\_ISO\MAINMENU\$$$SetDefaultMenu.mnu - 'Set default menu entry and timeout' menu entry.
+\_ISO\MAINMENU\$$$SetDefaultMenu.mnu - contains the 'Set default menu entry and timeout' menu entry.

 \_ISO\MAINMENU\MNU folder - used for .mnu files + payloads

-\_ISO\MAINMENU\$$$$CONFIG folder - only use this folder for special configuration files (not for payload files).
+\_ISO\MAINMENU\$$$$CONFIG folder - only use this folder for special configuration files (do not use for payload files).

-Note: You can suppress various Main Menu entries by using NOxxxxx variables (see Sample_MyE2B.cfg file).
+Note: You can suppress the various Main Menu entries by using NOxxxxx variables, e.g. NOF1, NOF8MAIN, etc. (see Sample_MyE2B.cfg file).

 \_ISO\WINDOWS - place your Windows installISOs (and .imgPTN files, v1.75+) in the correct sub-folders under here